 8. How does a cooler keep things cold?

-Coolers come in a wide variety of sizes, styles and brands, but all of them keep things cold by insulation.
-Various coolers are made with different types of materials that prevent heat from transferring into the cooler.
+Coolers come in various sizes, styles, and brands, but all of them keep things cold by insulation.
+Various coolers are made with different materials that prevent heat from transferring into the cooler.

 9. How do you keep drinks cold when camping?

 Besides keeping drinks on ice in a cooler separate from the food cooler, you can also freeze your drinks before leaving on your camping trip and carry them inside a thermal bag.